lukastom/Cloud-Orders-and-Invoices-System/README.md

-# Invoice System in Google Docs
+# Orders and Invoices System in Google Apps Script
 This is an invoice system I wrote and maintained in 2012-2014.
 Written in Google Apps Script (JavaScript cloud framework).
 There were many interesting functions, like:

 • custom menu in Google Docs